Anime Action Clip Video Prompts: 10 Combat and Chase Templates

 Q: How do I keep the same character across multiple action clips?

-A: Lock the character description verbatim across prompts (hair color, outfit, weapon detail) and use the same studio reference.
-Identity drift comes from rewriting the description each clip.
+A: Lock the character description verbatim across prompts (hair color, outfit, weapon detail), then use image-to-video instead of text-to-video: generate one reference still and feed it into every clip.
+Kling 3.0, PixVerse V6, and Runway Gen-4.5 all support image-to-video.
+Identity drift comes from rewriting the description and re-rolling the design each clip.

 Tags: #Anime #action #Video generation #Prompt